DateSaturday, September 13 2014 - Sunday, September 14 2014

 4836 SW Western Ave

 Beaverton, OR 97005

-Registration will be available at Packet Pickup on Friday (September 13) from 12:00 Noon to 6:00 p.m.
+ONSITE REGISTRATION: will be available at Packet Pickup in Nolte State Park on Friday (September 12) from 12:00 Noon to 6:00 p.m.

 CONFIRMATIONS: Participant confirmations will be posted on the aasportsltd.com website for all mail-in and online entries received by September 10th.
 Please look up your number prior to arriving for packet pickup.